Ghasak/CPP_APIs/docs/classes_and_Structs/friend_methods.md

 control over the input process, including error checking or validation if needed.
-The use of `friend` here permits the `operator>>` to access private members of `Person`, which wouldn't be possible if it were implemented as a member function without exposing the private data publicly.
+The use of `friend` here permits the `operator>>` to access private members of `Person`, which wouldn't be possible if it were implemented as a member function without expoihe private data publicly.